HMS Juno (F46): Service

 On 18 May, Juno joined the 14th Destroyer Flotilla with the Mediterranean Fleet.
 In June, the flotilla participated in sweeps for Italian convoys, and in escorting Allied evacuation convoys MF1 and MS1 from Malta.
 In July, it carried out a bombardment of Bardia, Libya and participated in the Battle of Calabria.
 Juno spent the remainder of 1940 escorting convoys to Malta, bombarding Italian shore positions, and accompanying fleet movements including Operation Collar.
 In January 1941, Juno participated in Operation Excess, and in March took part in the Battle of Cape Matapan.

-Attacked and sunk

-Juno was attacked and sunk by five Italian CANT Z.1007 aircraft from 210th group, led by Lt.
-Mario Morassutti, as she steamed with the Mediterranean Fleet against the German sea-borne invasion of Crete and sank 30 nautical miles south-east of Crete on 21 May 1941.

-At the time of her sinking Juno was commanded by Cdr.
-St. John Reginald Joseph Tyrwhitt and would have had a complement of 183 to 218 seamen and officers.
-It is believed that 116 crew lost their lives after 3 powerful explosions split Juno in two, sinking her in around 97 seconds.
+Fate

+In May 1941 Juno was part of Force C commanded by Rear Admiral Edward King.
+With German invasion of Crete being imminent, Force C was ordered to patrol the northern and eastern approaches to the island.
+On May 20, 1941, Force C proceeded through Kasos Strait, but was quickly detected by the Italian aircraft.
+At 07:30 on May 21, 1941 2 Italian SM-79 bombers on a reconnaissance mission spotted two cruisers and 4 destroyers of Force C moving at 24 knots in the direction of Rhodos.
+An attack commenced at 9:50 involved 5 CANT Z.1007bis, 6 SM-84 and 3 SM-79 of Regia Aeronautica, and 17 Ju-87 of III.StG.2 and continued on until approximately 13:50.
+Force C antiaircraft fire was able to successfully disrupt the majority of the attacks.
+However, at 12:49 a group of five Italian CANT Z.1007bis aircraft from 210a Squadriglie led by Lt.
+Mario Morassutti, attacked the formation with 10 250 and 15 100 kg bombs.
+Juno was hit by 2 100 kg bombs striking the boiler and engine rooms and the aft magazines.
+The ship capsized and sank within 2 minutes with a loss of 116 men and 104 survivors.